 View a copy of the ETS and additional information, including a summary, fact sheets and FAQs, on OSHA’s website.

 Covered employers.
 The ETS covers all employers with 100 or more employees, except in some cases for employers subject to a previously announced vaccine requirement applicable to federal contractors and subcontractors and in certain circumstances in the health care industry.
 Please note, the date for compliance for the federal contractors vaccine requirement has been moved from Dec.
 8 to Jan.
-4 to be consistent with the ETS requirements.
+4 to be consistent with the original ETS requirements.

 The 100-employee threshold is determined on a per company basis, not per location.
 Employers are covered if, at any time during the period the ETS is in effect, they have at least 100 employees (even if at times they drop below 100 employees).
 Part-time employees are counted equally as full-time employees, but independent contractors are not.
 Seasonal or temporary workers count if they are employed at any time while the ETS is in effect.